surtarso/yaarrrr/documentation.md

 import App from './App';
 ```
 - This line imports the `App` component from the './App' file.
-- The `App` component is likely the main component of the application that will be rendered.
+- The `App` component is the main component of the application that will be rendered.

 ```javascript
 const root = ReactDOM.createRoot(document.getElementById('root'));
 ```
 - This line creates a React root using the `createRoot` method from `ReactDOM`.
-- The `createRoot` method is used to create a root for a concurrent mode tree (experimental feature as of my knowledge cutoff in September 2021).
+- The `createRoot` method is used to create a root for a concurrent mode tree.
 - `document.getElementById('root')` retrieves the DOM element with the id 'root' where the React application will be rendered.
 - The `root` constant now holds a reference to the root element.